basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 Building on the example presented in the [[eventual consistency]] doc, imagine that information about who manages Manchester United is stored in Riak, in the key `manchester-manager`.
-In the eventual consistency example, the value associated with this key was originally `Alex Ferguson`, meaning that that was the first successful write to that key.
-But then `David Moyes` became Man U's manager, and a write was executed to change the value of `manchester-manager`.
+In the eventual consistency example, the value associated with this key was originally `David Moyes`, meaning that that was the first successful write to that key.
+But then `Louis van Gaal` became Man U's manager, and a write was executed to change the value of `manchester-manager`.

 Now imagine that this write failed on one node in a multi-node cluster.
-Thus, all nodes report that the value of `manchester-manager` is `David Moyes` except for one.
-On the errant node, the value of the `manchester-manager` key is still `Alex Ferguson`.
-An eventually consistent system is one in which a get request will most likely return `David Moyes` but could return the outdated value `Alex Ferguson`.
+Thus, all nodes report that the value of `manchester-manager` is `Louis van Gaal` except for one.
+On the errant node, the value of the `manchester-manager` key is still `David Moyes`.
+An eventually consistent system is one in which a get request will most likely return `Louis van Gaal` but could return the outdated value `David Moyes`.

-In a strongly consistent system, conversely, any successful read on `manchester-manager` will return `David Moyes` and never `Alex Ferguson`.
+In a strongly consistent system, conversely, any successful read on `manchester-manager` will return `Louis van Gaal` and never `David Moyes`.
 Reads will return `David Moyes` every single time until Man U gets a new manager and someone performs a successful write to `manchester-manager` to change its value.

 It might also be useful to imagine it a bit more abstractly.
 The following causal sequence would characterize a strongly consistent